Abdul Raheem Abdul Latheef

-Lieutenant General (Rtd) Abdul Raheem Abdul Latheef (born 17 April 1964) is a retired officer of the Maldives National Defence Force (MNDF) who served as the Chief of Defence Force (CDF).
+Lieutenant General (Rtd) Abdul Raheem Abdul Latheef (born 17 April 1964) is a Maldivian diplomat and retired officer of the Maldives National Defence Force (MNDF) who served as the Chief of Defence Force (CDF).
 He retired on 17 April 2024.

 Career

 He has had many appointments during his time in the MNDF.
 Notables include Acting Commandant of Service Corps, Spokesperson for Maldives National Defence Force, Vice Chairperson of MNDF Welfare Governing Board, Chairperson of the Grievance Board, etc.

 He was serving as vice chief of the MNDF since 11 December 2018.
 Latheef was appointed as the Chief of Defence Force, of Maldives National Defence Force (MNDF) on 17 November 2023.
 He later had to retire on 17 April 2024 as he reached the age of retirement according to the military act.

 After he retired he later became the Minister of State of Foreign Affairs.

 On 3 July 2024, he was appointed by Maldivian President Mohamed Muizzu as the first Ambassador of the Maldives to Turkey.

 On 24 February 2025, president Mohamed Muizzu sought approval from the People's Majlis to appoint Latheef as the non-resident ambassador of Maldives to Russia.
 On 3 March 2025, the People's Majlis later approved it.